NORDICS

 DENMARK

-- Smørrebrød – Open-faced rye bread sandwiches with various toppings.
+- Smørrebrød - Open-faced rye bread sandwiches topped with fish, meat, eggs or vegetables.